-There are three primary sources of tap water in the U.S.: groundwater, rivers, and lakes.
+There are three primary sources of water in the country: groundwater, rivers, and lakes.
 The source of your specific tap supply depends on where you reside.

 Some cities rely on lakes and rivers as their source for municipal tap supplies.
 Others, such as Boston, rely on reservoirs.
 Some cities and their reserves in the U.S. include: